top of page

 All practitioners work with similar guiding values and have similar training, but they will also go on to specialize in different areas and pursue particular interests and methods of practicing.

-Some examples of types of counselling you may have heard of include CBT (Cognitive behavioral therapy), humanistic counselling or psychodynamic counselling.
+Some examples of types of counselling you may have heard of include CBT (Cognitive behavioural therapy), humanistic counselling or psychodynamic counselling.
 Often a counsellor will be competent in a number of backgrounds and work 'integratively' where they draw on different skills in their background to support each person in ways that are as individual as their client is.

 In counselling you can expect to be heard, respected and accepted, in whatever you bring to therapy.
 Your counsellor may sometimes offer supportive challenge, as you explore ideas as part of your work.
 Your counsellor will usually start by introducing themselves and explaining a little bit about their background.
 They will also go over what you can expect from each other and the work, as well as any practical issues like fees, payment, cancellations, contact and confidentiality.
 This forms the basis for a therapeutic contract and may be verbal or written.
 This exists to provide a safe framework for the counselling, so the focus in sessions can be on whatever you bring.